 Judaism – Its Origin, Beliefs, and Versions of Belief

-Although most Jews would claim that Judaism is traced in the Hebrew Bible known as the Old Testament (OT), and many claim that Moses was the first Jew.
-This claim is not true.
-Moses was not the founder of Judaism, since Yahweh, the Almighty Sovereign (G-d) of Abraham, Isaac, and Jacob/Israel was revered by the Hebrews well before the birth of Moses and the religion of Judaism.
-The infinite-personal Almighty Sovereign, Creator of the OT revealed Himself to man from the very beginning (in the OT Bible as well as in His Creation), but in the Bible He presented Himself by a progression, Exo 6: 3.
+Most Jews would claim that Judaism is traced in the Hebrew Bible known as the Old Testament (OT), and many would claim that Moses was the first Jew.
+This claim however is not true.
+Moses was not the founder of Judaism, and not the first Jew, since Yahweh, the Almighty Sovereign (God) of Abraham, Isaac, and Jacob/Israel was revered by the Hebrews well before the birth of Moses and the development of the religion of Judaism (from post Babylonian exile).
+The infinite-personal Almighty Sovereign, Creator of the OT revealed Himself to man from the very beginning (in the OT Bible as well as in the evidence of His Creation), but in the Bible He presented Himself by a progression of knowledge, Exo 6: 3.

-This chosen line continued through Jacob’s 12 sons, and their descendants, the 12 tribes of Israel.
-After a time of bondage in Egypt, the tribes grew to a large population, and at the end of this time (called the Exodus) Yahweh revealed Himself to Israel at Mount Sinai, where the Covenant was secured with Israel, and where subsequently it is believed, that Moses wrote the Pentateuch (the Torah) that included the Law.[] The Law is where Moses developed the statutes and the ordinances to make ancient Biblical Israel into a civil National Monotheistic Nation that would set them apart from the pagan nations that surrounded them.
+This chosen line continued through Jacob’s 12 sons, and their descendants, the original 12 tribes of Israel.
+After a time of bondage in Egypt, the tribes grew to a large population, and at the end of a time (called the Exodus) Yahweh revealed Himself to original Israel at Mount Sinai, where the Covenant was secured, and where subsequently it is believed, that Moses wrote the Pentateuch (the Torah) that included the Law.[] The Law is the statutes and the ordinances that would make ancient Biblical Israel into a civil National Monotheistic Nation that would set them apart from the pagan nations that surrounded them.

-The Southern Kingdom of Yahud, the Yahudim (2 tribes, also originally Israelites), but named after the prominent tribe of Yahudah were exiled from the area of Palestine some 200 years later, beginning about 586 BCE by King Nebuchadnezzar and deported into Babylon.
+The Southern Kingdom of Yahud, the Yahudim (2 tribes), were also originally named Israelites, but were renamed after the prominent tribe of Yahudah (now known as Jews) were exiled from the area of Palestine some 200 years later, beginning about 586 BCE by King Nebuchadnezzar and deported into Babylon.
 Most of them also subsequently migrated from there after 70 years, into the Western European Nations joining and combining with the other 10 scattered tribes of the Northern Kingdom of Israel several hundred years later.
-This migration was fully completed before 70 CE when the 2nd Temple was completely destroyed by Rome, although a mixed population of Israelites remained in the area.
+This migration was fully completed even before 70 CE when the 2nd Temple was completely destroyed by Rome, although a mixed population of Israelites remained in the area.
 The two branches of Israelite people become a dispersed nation of brothers among all the nations of the globe, i.e. completing the 12 tribes of Israel.
 Many however still do not know of their original origin.
 While they remain dispersed they are known as the lost tribes.

-Before and during the exile of the Israelites, Yahweh revealed much to them through a number of prophets.
+Before and during the exile of the Israelites, Yahweh revealed much of Himself to them through a number of prophets.
 Judaism, Israelism, and Christianity generally accept the resulting 39 books of the OT.

 Many writers have speculated that the early Israelite religion was polytheistic, idolatrous, and primitive.
 However, there is no evidence to support this view.
-It is built on antisupernatural evolutionary presupposition rather than on solid historical or Biblical data.
+It is built on antisupernatural evolutionary presuppositions rather than on solid historical or Biblical data.
 In fact, the earliest books of the OT reveal an advanced ethical monotheism without parallel in ancient literature.
-From the very beginning, Yahweh, the Almighty Sovereign Creator and Life-force Essence of the OT, is seen as having unlimited power, love, goodness and justice.
+From the very beginning, Yahweh, the Almighty Sovereign Creator and Life-force Essence of the OT, is seen as having unlimited power, love, goodness, justice, and mercy.
 He is the infinite and personal Creator of all.

 Throughout Yahweh’s relationship with Israel, His demands for blessing depended upon social and moral justice.
 When Israel failed, He used prophets to bring reform.
 The “sacrifice” (a loss to the offender) system) was a way for payments to be made as atonement for violations of civil and moral laws.
 Not having a financial system at the time using money or valuable items such as gold or silver to pay for violations of law, early Israel used valuable food items (meat and grain) for payment.
 Without a payment system to make restitution for violations of law, the surrounding nations remained immoral uncivilized.